genropy/genropy_saved/docs/genro/bag/bagFromTo.rst

 	<height _T="R" lastMeasure="2010-11-17::D">1.76</height>
 	<weight _T="L">65</weight></GenRoBag>

-	The :meth:`toXml` method may receive some optional parameters:
+	The :meth:`Bag.toXml` method may receive some optional parameters:

 	* `filename`: the path of the output file.
 If filename is passed, the method returns None, and creates the file at the correct position.
 	* `encoding`: set the XML encoding (default value is UTF-8).

-	For the complete parameter list, check the :meth:`toXml` method definition.
+	For the complete parameter list, check the :meth:`Bag.toXml` method definition.

 .. _from_XML: